 I’ve been writing my marketing blog for a while now, so I thought I would go back over some of my popular posts and pull out some of my marketing ideas, advice and tips for small businesses selling online that you may have missed!

-28 Great Marketing Ideas for Small Businesses Selling Online
+28 Great Marketing Ideas for Your Online Shop

 - Post your products on upcoming social media sites, like Indulgy or Gawkerverse.